Multi-Member LLC vs Single-Member LLC (The Differences)

 - S Corporations

-If you start a single-member LLC you’ll benefit from personal liability protection for business debts and lawsuits, in addition to the business tax savings of an LLC.
+If you start a single-member LLC, you'll get personal liability protection against business debts and lawsuits — plus the tax advantages that come with an LLC structure.

 What Is A Multi-Member LLC?